prikhi/pencil/docs/source/reference/behaviors.rst

 Transform
 ---------

-This behaviour is used to control the "transform" attribute of SVG target objects.
+This behavior is used to control the "transform" attribute of SVG target objects.
 The provided array of transformation functions is converted to SVG transformation functions.